 What ages of children do you serve?
 Our program is designed to serve all children ages 3 to 18 depending on their physical ability.
 If you have questions regarding your child’s abilities, contact us at email@example.com.
-For children 5 and younger, we will assess the child’s capabilities to determine appropriate safety precautions while riding.

 Who needs a completed release form to be on ranch grounds?
 Everyone, including parents!
 Because of the unpredictable nature of horses and ranch life, you and each person you bring is required to have our current release form on file or completed first thing on arrival.
 Release forms must be renewed at the start of every year.
 Our insurance dictates that anyone who does not have a current/complete release form cannot be allowed involvement in our activities and programs.